MicrosoftDocs/Viva/Viva/goals/viva-goals-deployment-guide.md

 ### Configure the type of org (Restricted/Public)

-As an organization owner,you can configure your Viva Goals organization from the [admin dashboard](navigate-admin-dashboard.md).
+As an organization owner, you can configure your Viva Goals organization from the [admin dashboard](navigate-admin-dashboard.md).

 You can manage the properties of an organization from the Admin page.
 Select **Admin** on the left navigation bar to view and manage organization-level settings.